sanchit45/TensorNetworks_GGRP/README.md

 # Tensor-Networks

-This repo is for the GGRP 2024 participants in the Tensor Networks project
+This repo contains my code from GGRP 2024 Tensor Networks project aimed at exploring tensor network for dimensionality reduction.